warwickcamdu/auto_qc/README.md

 autoPSF: expects Z-stacks with sub-resolution fluorescent beads.
 autoFOV: expects single 2d images of a fluorescent slide (uniform sample).
 autoColoc: expects 4d images (XYCZT) of larger-than-resolution fluorescent beads.
 autoStageRepro: expects 3d images (timelapse).
 Each timepoint should be recorded after translating the stage and moving it back to its original position.

+If you're using files from multiple folders, outputs will be saved on the folder where the first file is.

+You can operate over multiseries files - the match string parameter tells the program what substring it should look for.
+For example, if you have a multiseries file and you wan to run autoPSF only over series containing "psf" on their names, use "psf" as the match string parameter.

+Note that, for multiseries files (e.g. mvd2), the same calibration is used for all series - do not mix different objectives on the same file!

 When in doubt, consult the [MetroloJ Manual](http://imagejdocu.tudor.lu/lib/exe/fetch.php?media=plugin:analysis:metroloj:metroloj.pdf) for detailed protocols.